 We used a series of statistical models to interpret patterns of variation in the recombination traits we measured (Table 2).
 We used mouse average as the dependent variable in all analyses.
 We first constructed a linear mixed model (M1) using lmer() from the lmer4 package (Bates et al., 2015) in R (v3.5.2) (Team, 2015).
 In this model, strain was coded as a random effect, with significance evaluated using a likelihood ratio test (using exactRLRT() from RLRsim (Scheipl et al., 2008)).
 Subspecies, sex, and their interaction were coded as fixed effects, with significance evaluated using a chi-square test comparing the full and reduced models (drop1() and anova()) (Bates et al., 2015).
 The hierarchal nature of the data, meant that nesting of levels across observations was implicit (ie. mouse within strain, within subspecies) and not explicitly coded.
 We used the subspecies effect to quantify divergence between subspecies and the (random) strain effect to quantify variation within subspecies in a sex-specific manner.
 In separate analyses using model M1, we considered mouse averages as dependent variables for each of the following traits: MLH1 count per cell, total SC length per cell, single bivalent SC length per cell, IFDraw, IFDnorm, and average MLH1 position (for single-focus bivalents).
 Four additional linear models containing only fixed effects (M2-M5) (Table 2) were used to further investigate results obtained from model M1.

 Acknowledgements

+This research was funded by NIH grants R01GM120051 and R01GM100426 to B. A. P..
+A. L. P. was partly supported by NIH T32GM007133.

 Competing interests

+The authors declare that there are no competing interests.

 REFERENCES